streetsidesoftware/cspell/docs/types/cspell-types/interfaces/DictionaryDefinitionAlternate.md

 Type of file:
 S - single word per line,
-W - each line can contain one or more words separated by space, C - each line is treated like code (Camel Case is allowed) Default is S
+W - each line can contain one or more words separated by space, C - each line is treated like code (Camel Case is allowed).
+Default is S.
 C is the slowest to load due to the need to split each line based upon code splitting rules.

 **`default`** "S"